petarstesic2002/GodotCsharpIslandHeightGame/README.md

 # GodotCsharpIslandHeightGame

+## This app does currently not work due to nordeus disabling their api, I am in process of creating my own map-generation algorithm

 ## Do this first
 If you are just trying the game executable, you don't need anything except the `executable` folder.